sorbet/sorbet/docs/internals.md

 Another example: after Namer, we'd created `Symbol`s for methods, but none of these `Symbol`s carried knowledge of their arguments' types.

-There are many specialized jobs of Resolver, but we're just goign to call out
+There are many specialized jobs of Resolver, but we're just going to call out
-two: resolve constants, resolve type members, and resolve sigs.
+two: resolve constants, and resolve sigs.
 We'll discuss each in turn.

 **Resolve constants**: After Namer, constants literals (like `A::B`) in our trees manifest as `UnresolvedConstantLit` nodes.
 An `ast::UnresolvedConstantLit`